grueni/DiskMap/original.README.md

-This document is actually heavily updated.
-Please read the original document in original.README.md

-# DiskMap (diskmap.ses.py)
+# DiskMap

-Solaris/Illumos utility to manage drive and map wmn device name (c1txxx) to real drive
+OpenSolaris/OpenIndiana utility to manage drive and map wmn device name (c1txxx) to real drive using lsi sas controller — Read more

-This script will hopefully make your life easier if you use ZFS on Solaris/Illumos with a SAS environment supportimg SES3.
+This script will hopefully make your life easier if you use ZFS on OpenSolaris/OpenIndiana with LSI controllers and some kind of backplane.

 It can:

 * list connected drives, and see the mapping between wmn device name (c1txxx) and their physical location (controller, enclosure, slot);
 * turn the error led of a drive on and off (for easy identification of the drive in large enclosures with many disks);
 * be used as a pipe to enhance the output of programs like `iostat` to annotate disk information with the location of each disk.
-* create proposals for zpool layouts

 It's a work in progress.
 It works for me, but I don't have the time to polish or clean it up; so if you want to add your favourite feature or fix some nasty bug, feel free to contribute.

 # Requirements

-You have to install some packages from the repositories.

-I show the packagenames in puppet DSL:

-		if ($operatingsystem == 'OpenIndiana') {
-			package {['sg3_utils','sasinfo']: ensure => installed }
-		} elsif ($operatingsystem == 'Solaris') {
-			package {['sg3_utils','sas-utilities']: ensure => installed }
-		}

-There is no need for tools from LSI.
-This version of diskmap.py supports single and dual path sas configurations.
-The sas components (hba, switch, enclosure, disk) must support SES3.
+You have to get the sas2ircu tool.
+Install it in /usr/sbin, or edit the path in the file).
+An outdated revision is available [here](http://www.supermicro.com/support/faqs/data_lib/FAQ_9633_SAS2IRCU_Phase_5.0-5.00.00.00.zip).

 There is some work in progress for smartmontools support.

-# Supported hardware

-If the sas component supports SES3 it is supported.
-I tested with
-- Hbas: Oracle SAS/Thebe, LSI 9200-8e, LSI 9207-8e
-- SAS-Switch: LSI 6160
-- Enclosure: DataOn 1640D, DataOn 1660D, SUN J4400, Supermicro SC847BE2C-R1K28LPB

 # Usage & Available Commands